OAODEV/web-dev-dictionary/definitions.md

 A set of service releases that when deployed together in an environment work together to produce an application.
 A specific version of an application.
 The implementation of an experience.

 #### config
-A set of key value pairs.
+A set of keys with a value for each.

 #### environment
 Compute, network and persistence resources that host and provide access to services along with a specific set of dependencies in the form of operating system, installed software, running services, specific files and/or environment variables.
 The host for a service or application.